St Mary's, Isles of Scilly, UK

 - Route description:

-starting at the quay in Hugh Town the route passes the outer walls of the Garrison to reach Porth Cressa and then the batteries and cairns around Peninnis Head.
+The circular walk on the coast path around St Mary’s starts at the quay in Hugh Town the route passes the outer walls of the Garrison to reach Porth Cressa and then the batteries and cairns around Peninnis Head.
 Dropping into Old Town provides an opportunity to see Harold Wilson’s grave at the church and to stock up with refreshments at the café.
 Passing the end of the airport’s runway on Salakee Down is exhilarating, particularly with an impending arrival indicated by a siren.
 Rounding the Porth Hellick Bay, with its small fishing boats, the chambered cairns can be viewed using a small diversion from the path.
 Further on, if the tide is low, Toll Island can be accessed if time permits.
 The Innisidgen cairns are well worth an exploration before heading into the trees of Helvear Down.
-After passing Bar Point the views of Tresco open up and as you approach the bobbing boats in Hugh Town’s harbour there are opportunities to explore two further islands, Taylor’s Island and Newford Island
+After passing Bar Point the views of Tresco open up and as you approach the bobbing boats in Hugh Town’s harbour there are opportunities to explore two further islands, Taylor’s Island and Newford Island.
+Download our route and GPS (from the left hand bar)

 - Getting there: